HyVar/gentoo_to_mspl/PORTAGE.md

    Slots is portage's mechanism to specify which packages of the same group can be installed at the same time.
    This is very useful for instance for `python` that has two parallel sets of versions: `2.7.*` and `3.*`.
    The slot of a package is simply a string (by default `0`), and two package of the same group can be installed at the same time only if their slot is different.
-   The SLOT variable thus contains the slot of the package, plus an optional *subslot*.
+   The SLOT variable thus contains the slot of the package, plus an optional *subslot* separated from the slot with a `/` character.
    This subslot is not used to specify conflicts between packages, but to specify recompilation events:
     a package that has a [*`=` slot dependency*](https://devmanual.gentoo.org/general-concepts/dependencies/index.html#slot-dependencies) must be recompiled if that dependency changes sublot.
    The `sudo` package has a simple `SLOT=0` slot variable.